aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 We just saw some values printed out, but that doesn't tell us much about what they mean or how they're used.

-* `head` tells us what kind of expression this is; normally, you'd use separate types for this in Julia, but `Expr` is a type that models the structure used in the Lisp parser. `head` tells us how the rest of the `Expr` is structured and what it represents.
+* `head` tells us what kind of expression this is; normally, you'd use separate types for this in Julia, but `Expr` is a type that models the structure used in the parser.
+The parser is written in a dialect of Scheme, which structures everything as nested lists. `head` tells us how the rest of the `Expr` is organized and what kind of expression it represents.
 * `typ` is the inferred return type of the expression; when you evaluate any expression, it results in some value. `typ` is the type of the value that the expression will evaluate to.
 For nearly all `Expr`s, this value will be `Any` (which is always correct, since every possible type is a subtype of `Any`).
 Only the `body` of type-inferred methods and most expressions inside them will have their `typ`s set to something more specific.
 (Because `type` is a keyword, this field can't use that word as its name.)
 * `args` is the most complicated part of `Expr`; its structure varies based on the value of `head`.
 It's always an `Array{Any}` (an untyped array), but beyond that the structure changes.